Tyomnayark/android-multimodule-app-template/README.md

 ## Project Structure

+   - <b>app </b>:

-    app: The main application module that serves as the entry point of the application.
+    The main application module that serves as the entry point of the application.
 It depends on the other feature and core modules.

-    core:
-        core-ui: Contains common UI components, themes, and extensions used across the app.
-        core-network: Provides network configurations, API service interfaces, and Retrofit setup.
-        core-data: Manages data sources, repositories, and data-related business logic.
-    features:
+   - <b>feature_main </b>:

-        feature-home: The home screen module that contains the main UI and logic for the home screen.
+    The home screen module that contains the main UI and logic for the home screen.

-        feature-details: A module for the details screen that displays detailed information about a selected item.
+   - <b>domain</b>:

-    domain: Contains the domain layer with use cases, business rules, and interfaces that define the application's core behavior.
+    Contains the domain layer with use cases, business rules, and interfaces that define the application's core behavior.

-    model: Defines the data models and entities used throughout the application.
+   - <b>data</b>:

+    Contains repository implementations that interact with SharedPreferences and other data sources.

+   - <b>core_ui</b>:

+    Includes extensions and utilities specifically for Jetpack Compose, enhancing UI development.

+   - <b>core_utils</b>:

+    Provides various utility extensions used across the application for general-purpose functionality.

-Technologies and Tools
+## Technologies and Tools

-    Kotlin 1.9.0: The programming language used for all modules.
+- **Kotlin 1.9.0**: The programming language used for all modules.

-    Jetpack Compose: A modern toolkit for building native Android UI.
+- **Jetpack Compose**: A modern toolkit for building native Android UI.

-    Dagger Hilt: Dependency injection library that simplifies the setup and usage of Dagger in Android apps.
+- **Dagger Hilt**: Dependency injection library that simplifies the setup and usage of Dagger in Android apps.

-    Retrofit: A type-safe HTTP client for making network requests.
-    Coroutines: For managing asynchronous operations and threading.
+- **Coroutines**: For managing asynchronous operations and threading.

-    Room: Database library for managing local data persistence.
-    Navigation Component: For handling navigation and deep linking between different parts of the app.
+- **Navigation Component**: For handling navigation and deep linking between different parts of the app.

+- **Flow**: A reactive stream API for handling asynchronous data flows and events.